MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/tailwind-migration-rehost-server-replication.md

 Tailwind defines UAT to be successful when application functionality and access to dependencies is validated.
 For example, UAT may include:

-- Validate login with domain credentials.
+- Validate sign-in with domain credentials.
-- Validate application has access to dependencies (such as target URLs or connection strings).
+- Verify that the application has access to dependencies (such as target URLs or connection strings).
 - Validate application functionality with test users.

 Typically, this is usually led by application owners.

 #### Identify testing and migration workflow

-Now that test cases have been defined, Tailwind developes the below workflow to encompass the various scenarios they may encounter based on each applications and servers needs.
+Now that test cases have been defined, Tailwind develops the following workflow to encompass the various scenarios it might encounter based on the needs of each application or server.

 The majority of Tailwind's scenarios require the second and fifth paths in the following workflow.
-Tailwind has many legacy servers and other servers marked as **Ready with Conditions**, which they are unsure will boot in Azure.
-Therefore, they will test each of those servers in an isolated VNet to ensure that each server passes the smoke test.
+Tailwind has many legacy servers and other servers marked as **Ready with Conditions**, which might not boot in Azure.
+Therefore, Tailwind will test each of those servers in an isolated VNet to ensure that each server passes the smoke test.
 For this, Tailwind will perform a test migration in Azure Migrate which allows for the option for automated clean up of created resources such as VMs and NICs.

 Further, Tailwind's environment is tightly coupled which means there's a large amount of servers which are interdependent with one another, thus resulting in large migration waves.
 Tailwind has decided to split their large migration waves and migrate servers together which have the most strict latency requirements.
 As a result, some application dependencies must remain on-premises for a given migration wave.
-Tailwind finds it's best they migrate directly into the production VNet given that the production VNet already has connectivity back to their on-premises dependencies.
+Tailwind determines that it should migrate directly into the production VNet, since that network already has connectivity back to their on-premises dependencies.
 In this path, Tailwind will perform necessary smoke tests in an isolated VNet and perform UAT in the production VNet.
 If successful, Tailwind will conclude the migration as a final cutover for the servers.

-Nonetheless, Tailwind does find value in considering the remainder paths only for scenarios where they find possible migrating all dependencies to an isolated VNet in order to perform UAT or where UAT is not enforced.
+Nonetheless, Tailwind does find value in considering the remainder paths only for scenarios where it's possible to migrate all dependencies to an isolated VNet in order to perform UAT, or where UAT is not enforced.

 ![Diagram of the migration workflow.](./media/tailwind-migration-rehost-server-replication/migration-workflow.png)